-The exhibit will feature pieces from the Simpson’s collection, which is mostly from the mid-80s, along with works of the some of the same artists from later points in their career.
+Many pieces are from the Simpson’s collection, which are mostly from the mid-80s.
+Works of the some of the same artists from later in their careers are also featured.
 “By showing some of their more contemporary work we get a little bit of a survey of those artists and how their work has progressed,” said curator Ann Welch.

 Artist's featured are Tom Wilson, Jo Ann Alber, Kate Jenks, Anne Hirondelle, Stephanie Lutgring, Stephen Yates, Linda Okazaki, Galen Garwood, and Ed Cain.
 Stephen Yates created a large painting, Navigator’s Strategy, specifically for the exhibit.

 Pat and Peter Simpson were known for many things, Pat for her work at Centrum and running and Peter as the director of Port Townsend Film Festival, his writing, and his work at Community Action.
 Unless you’d been to their home, or were an artist, you may not have known that they were also serious art collectors.

 The Simpsons donated the bulk of their collection to the Jefferson County Historical Society.
 Their son David loaned the family portraits to the museum for this exhibit.